Oyster Bay Branch: Early history

-In February 1883, Austin Corbin, president of the Long Island Rail Road, offered to supply iron and rolling stock for the extension to Oyster Bay if local residents provided the right-of-way.
-While citizens considered the offer, the Northern Railroad folded since not enough money was raised.
+In February 1883, Austin Corbin – then the President of the Long Island Rail Road – offered to supply iron and rolling stock for the extension to Oyster Bay, if local residents provided the right-of-way.
+While citizens considered the offer, the Northern Railroad folded since not enough money had been raised.
 With the threat eliminated, the extension of rail service to Oyster Bay was temporarily delayed.
 The project was revived in 1886 when some citizens offered to secure a right-of-way.
 In June 1886, a public meeting was held and a committee of 15 was appointed to secure land.
-Although officials were still contemplating a through line to Northport, the LIRR organized the Oyster Bay Extension Railroad on August 31, 1886, which authorized a five-mile road from Locust Valley to Oyster Bay.
+Although officials were still contemplating a through line to Northport, the LIRR organized the Oyster Bay Extension Railroad on August 31, 1886, which authorized a 5 mi railroad line from Locust Valley to a new terminal in Oyster Bay.
 Ground was broken for the project on August 15, 1887.
 One phase of construction was the building of a bridge over what is now Tunnel Street in Locust Valley.
 The masonry project began in October 1888 and the arch was finished on April 13, 1889.
 The entire bridge was completed by September.

 On June 24, 1889, the extension opened with a huge celebration in Oyster Bay.
 A ceremonial train of ten cars left Long Island City about 9:30 a.m. and was met at Locust Valley by ten young ladies who decorated the locomotive with flags and wreaths.
 Upon arrival at Oyster Bay, an organized procession commenced, which was viewed by 5,000 residents and visitors.
-On Tuesday, June 25, the extension opened for regular passenger service with eight round trips daily to and from Long Island City.
+On Tuesday, June 25, the extension opened for regular passenger service, with eight round trips daily to and from Long Island City.